KnodesCommunity/typedoc-plugins/packages/plugin-pages/README.md

 * `[ link label]`: allow to specify the text in the link.

 Module/workspace/project resolution first tries to search in the `pages` subfolder.
 You can customize this setting with the `source` option.

+## Configuration

+For more information on configuration, please refer to [the *options* documentation page](https://knodescommunity.github.io/typedoc-plugins/_knodes_typedoc_plugin_pages/pages/options.html)